-Karate is described as a Japanese martial-art whose physical elements seek the continuing development of defensive and counter-attacking body movements.
-The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the over-all development of the individual.
-This is helped by the discipline and persistent effort required in training.
+Karate is described as a Japanese martial art whose actual physical aspects seek the progression of defensive and counter-attacking body movements.
+The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects target the complete improvement of the individual.
+This is facilitated through the discipline and persistent effort required in training.

 Suitable for self defence, physical fitness, and self-control, it’s a highly popular and efficient martial arts system dating back feudal Japanese martial history.
 It is simple to learn about and safe.
 It comes with a wonderful historical background and is a very satisfying activity.

 Providing Karate classes in Seven Kings suitable for individuals from all areas of life both men and women.
 Our company offers lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate pupils could be male or female, old or young, we will work with individuals from all walks of life, regardless of their sex or age group.

 Karate practice (Seven Kings ) – Our Karate Classes in Seven Kings